syedjawadakhtar/VirAI/README.md

 <div align="center">
-Made with ♥️ by Ashish Patnaik
+Made with ♥️ by Team VirAI
+Thanks to Ashish Patnaik for the base code
 </div>

 <div align="center">